carbon-language/carbon-lang/mlir/docs/Interfaces.md

     -   Additional C++ code that is generated in the declaration of the interface class.
 This allows for defining methods and more on the user facing interface class, that do not need to hook into the IR entity.
+        These declarations are _not_ implicitly visible in default implementations of interface methods, but static declarations may be accessed with full name qualification.

 `OpInterface` classes may additionally contain the following: